 500+ Words Essay on Raksha Bandhan

-Raksha Bandhan is a famous festival of Hindus in India.
+Raksha Bandhan is a famous festival traditionally celebrated by Hindus in India.
 It is also called the festival of Rakhi.
 “Raksha” means protection, and “Bandhan” means bond.
-Thus, the Raksha Bandhan means the “Bond of Protection”.
+Thus, Raksha Bandhan means the “Bond of Protection”.
 It celebrates the bond of love and affection between a brother and a sister.
 Here, we have provided a sample essay on Raksha Bandhan, which will help students practise essay writing on more such topics.
-This Raksha Bandhan Essay in English will give ideas to students on how to organise their thoughts effectively to form a good piece of an essay.
+This Raksha Bandhan Essay in English will give ideas to students on how to organise their thoughts effectively to form a good essay.

 Raksha Bandhan Essay

-The festival of Raksha Bandhan is celebrated on a full-moon day of the Shravan month in the Hindu calendar.
-In the modern calendar it mostly falls in the month of August.
-In India, every festival has its own cultural history and significance.
+The festival of Raksha Bandhan is celebrated on the full-moon day of the Shravan month in the Hindu calendar.
+In the modern calendar, it mostly falls in the month of August.
+In India, every festival has its own historical and cultural significance.
 The significance of the Raksha Bandhan festival is primarily to strengthen the brother-sister bond.
 The festival is marked by the sister tying a rakhi on her brother’s wrist.

 Stories Behind Celebrating Raksha Bandhan Festival

-This festival has been celebrated for centuries, and it is also mentioned in Hindu mythology as:
+This festival has been celebrated for centuries, and it is also mentioned in Hindu mythology as follows: